vivienherq/cs2103-tp-eventwise/docs/team/vivienherq.md

 ### Project: EventWise

-EventWise is a desktop event management application used for managing details and contacts relevant to specific events.
+EventWise is a event management desktop application used for managing contacts and details specific to an event.
+It combines the flexibility of a Command Line Interface (CLI) and the benefits of a Graphical User Interface (GUI).
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 16 kLoC.
+Designed for event planners, EventWise helps you to easily track and access crucial information in a single place, simplifying event coordination and communication.
+It is written in Java and has about 16 kLoc.

 Given below are my contributions to the project.